Wolf

 +423 236 61 98

-The Office for the Environment records the situation found and, for example, in the case of a scat find, takes genetic samples from the wolf litter, which can be used to precisely identify the suspected large carnivore at an individual level.
+The Office of Forests, Nature and Agriculture records the situation found and, for example, in the case of a scat find, takes genetic samples from the wolf litter, which can be used to precisely identify the suspected large carnivore at an individual level.

 The entire population must ensure that all food sources accessible to wolves, such as garbage bags stored outdoors, garbage bins, pet food or food leftovers on accessible compost heaps, are avoided.
 Wolves must not be attracted to openly accessible, potential food.